Orientation for Transfer Students

 Welcome to the Bobcat Family!

 We are very excited for you to join us for the continuation of your college career!
-Orientation is your introduction to academic and non-academic life at Montana State University.
-Transfer students are required to complete Orientation to register for fall courses.
-Through Orientation, students will have the opportunity to:
+Orientation/Class Registration is your introduction to academic and non-academic life at Montana State University.
+Transfer students are required to complete Orientation/Class Registration to register for their first semester courses.
+Through Orientation/Class Registration, students will have the opportunity to:

 - Engage with MSU course planning and class registration systems